haryomalificient419/DataNorg/README.md

 # Welcome to DataNorg!🗒️

 **DataNorg** is a free, open source data converter/ editing application, which helps you write and visualize your data in real time.
-COnvert csv, json file into csv, json and xml file.
+Convert csv, json file into csv, json and xml file.

 ### How to use DataNorg?